 minimum wage?
 I realize that it is difficult to ascertain an exact number

 because employee turnover is very high.
 If it is easier to simply provide me with

 the number of applications for exemption from minimum wage submitted by

 GILSC in the past 24 months that will be fine.
 I also need to know the lowest wage

 paid by GILSC to any disabled employee operating under a special wage certificate.

-In closing, I would like to add that the CEO of GILSC, Robert Smith, appears to have little or no respect for the huge influx of federal dollars that are continually being channelled into his organization.
-In an interview published in March of 2011 in the Post and Courier, he went out of his way to deny that GILSC received any funding from government.
+In closing, I would like to add that the CEO of GILSC, Robert Smith, appears to have little or no respect for the huge influx of federal dollars that are continually being channeled into his organization.
+In an interview published in March of 2011 in the Post and Courier, he went out of his way to deny that GILSC received any funding from the government.
 I did some research and discovered that, in 2008 alone, GILSC received right at $11 million through federal contracts.
 Considering the (often unwarranted) public animosity being directed at the federal government it would seem that he would be more gracious (or honest) in acknowledging the huge role that the US taxpayer plays in supporting Goodwill Industries of Lower South Carolina.

 Click To Enlarge!

 Ms. Melendez didn’t respond to the above correspondence.
 It has become readily apparent that the DOL is much more interested in protecting crooked “charity” CEOs than fulfilling their obligations under the FOIA laws.
 Imagine that!
 A sniveling, fearful, mouse-like bureaucrat crawling off into a hole and refusing to do the right thing? (“Must not fight corporate corruption…they are our masters…keep fingers crossed until retirement…must do as ordered”).
 Not a Braveheart in the bunch…the banality of evil.